OAButton/discussion/Design & Management docs/Bug management.md

 We have systems to help manage it.
 Github, which is documented in the Readme, and Zendesk, described here.

+# Avoiding Zendesk sign in headaches

+If you click on a ticket & it doesn't let you see it, do this:

+TODO.

 #  Zendesk Management

 * Sarah play's the role of "wrangler".
 Her role is to know the system & keep us honest with getting things closed.
 She has the full right to bug everyone and jump on anything.